TIPS FOR A BETTER FILM

 When you are having the morning, preparations filmed remove the clutter.
 We all know that the time before the big day can be stressful and often leads to quick meals ahead of the big day.
 Just remember the camera sees all, so clear out that take away rubbish ahead of time and avoid a film filled with unsightly distractions.

-All day coverage may seem like a very long time but that's because there is so much to cover.
+All day coverage may seem like a very long time but with so much to cover time is never on your side.
 It's the little things that makes your film special.
-Have your rings, jewellery, shoes and any- thing else you want me to film ready ahead of time.
+Have your rings, jewelry, shoes, dresses, shoes, suits and any- thing else you want me to film ready ahead of time.

 EVERYTHING IS ON DISPLAY SO LET IT SHINE